raz0red/js7800/README.md

 JS7800 is an enhanced JavaScript port of the ProSystem Atari 7800 emulator developed by Greg Stanton packaged as a JavaScript module.
 Portions of the Pokey code were adapted from the MAME implementation.

-An example usage of the JS7800 module can be found at the following location:
+A complete site using the JS7800 module can be found at the following location:

 http://js7800.org